-Tax competition has increased significantly during the past decades – amongst countries as well as amongst taxpayers.
-It is therefore small wonder that the OECD as well as the EU Commission took turns at combatting tax competition, at least when it entered the threshold towards so-called unfair tax competition.
-Whereas in earlier times the states where in the focus also of the public debate around tax competition, in recent times the taxpayers came into play.
+In the last few decades, tax competition has increased significantly amongst countries as well as taxpayers.
+It is therefore not surprising that the OECD and the EU Commission both combat tax competition, in particular when competition borders on unfair tax competition.
+In the past, states were the main focus of public debate and tax competition.
+However, the taxpayers have come into play more recently.

-Tax havens – which is not a technical term – also have been in the focus of the public debate around tax competition and tax fraud.
-The attractiveness of tax havens from the point of view of taxpayers has been considerably restricted and, in some cases, reversed by cfc rules.
+Tax havens - a non-technical term - have also been the focus of public debate concerning tax competition and tax fraud.
+The attraction of tax havens from the point of view of taxpayers has been considerably restricted and, in some cases, reversed by CFC rules.
 Moreover, since the mid-1990s, tax havens have also come under strong pressure from coordinated defensive measures by OECD countries to refrain from what is perceived as unfair tax competition.
-Their business model becomes more and more obsolete in the light of increased tax transparency rules.
-The OECD BEPS rules were the peak of this development, with tighter rules on transparency and a taxation alongside the value creation chain.
+The tax haven business model has become more and more obsolete in light of increased tax transparency rules.
+The BEPS rules of the OECD are the peak of this development, with tighter rules on transparency and taxation alongside the value creation chain.

 Unit 5 – Challenges of International Taxation